snehal0308/Le-cafe-vintage/README.md

     - To clone this repository, type `git clone https://github.com/Snehal0203/Le-cafe-vintage.git` on your terminal
     - To fork this repository, click fork button of this repository then type `git clone https://github.com/<your username>/Le-cafe-vintage.git`
 - Migrate the database by typing `python manage.py migrate` on the terminal.
+- - To create a superuser and save data to mysql, remember to run `python manage.py createsuperuser`
     - Run this project
     - Run the project locally by typing `python manage.py runserver` on the terminal and it will be accessible in your localhost.
     - To run it on your local network, type `python manage.py runserver 0.0.0.0:8000` and it will be accessible in your local network.
-- To deploy this project, remember to run `python manage.py collectstatic`

 ## License
 Distributed under the [MIT]https://github.com/Snehal0203/Le-cafe-vintage/blob/main/LICENSE) License.
 See [`LICENSE`](https://github.com/Snehal0203/Le-cafe-vintage/blob/main/LICENSE) for more information.